RUN YOUR AD SPEND

 It is devastating to us to see American manufacturers that create quality lifestyle products built right here in our communities get beat out by cheap Chinese crap that doesn’t last five minutes.

 These American manufacturers squeeze every dollar out of their production line to stay competitive, but when it comes to marketing, they avoid it like the plague, because it’s a black hole of spend that they don’t know how to tame.
 This allows that Chinese competition to run circles around them and steal away their customers.
-Inevitably, this leads to these proud American Made brands having to close and no longer be the cornerstone of their community.

 FEATURED ARTICLE